How to Use a French Press: An Easy Step-By-Step Guide With Pictures

-This is probably the hardest part in the whole-process.
+This is probably the hardest part of the whole process.
 You are going to want to grab your coffee press plunger and level the bottom of the plunger with your water.

 Try to avoid getting any of the grinds on top of the plunger.
 Get all of the grinds below your plunger, or you'll be drinking coffee grinds.
 It's okay if you get a few on top, however.

 Once your plunger is lined up with your water-level and appears as if it's going to go down evenly, press the plunger all the way down, as far as it will go.
 This presses the beans down.

 Just keep pressing- what do we do?
 We press, press!